ChristianAlber/msgfemr/README.md

 ```

 Each script is documented with comments explaining its purpose and usage.
 For more information about the experiments and expected outputs, refer to the paper.
+The figures and tables created from the scripts will be saved in the folders plots and tables.

 ## Citation